 When increasing the tire size by more than three inches from stock, you should consider getting both a clutch kit and a gear reduction kit.

-While gear reduction is ideal for slow speed riders at any tire size, it may also benefit high-speed riders that run massive tires.
+While gear reduction is ideal for slow-speed riders at any tire size, it may also benefit high-speed riders that run massive tires.

 Wheel spacers will not only give you better clearance that allows for installing wider tires or installing chains on stock tires.
-They will also improve the stability of the ATV, effectively reducing the roll-over rate.
+They will also improve the stability of the ATV, effectively reducing the rollover rate.

 The added strain on the original clutch setup will increase heat buildup and belt wear.

-A clutch kit will optimize the gear ratio, effectively reducing belt slip and clutch heat buildup.
+A clutch kit will optimize the gear ratio, reducing belt slip and clutch heat buildup.
 But even with a clutch kit, the OEM belt may not handle the added strain caused by bigger tires.

 Due to the increased angles and extra weight, the CV joints, U-joints in the axles, and A-arm bushings will wear much faster.
-The CV joints may even snap straight off on your first ride running bigger tires.
+The CV joints may snap straight off on your first ride running bigger tires.

 To encounter this issue, you need to install heavy-duty wide-angle axles.

-The added stress of bigger tires will also make your wheel bearings wear out faster than with stock tires.
+The added stress of bigger tires will also make your wheel bearings wear out faster than stock tires.
 If you regularly drive in deep mud, I recommend getting a wheel-bearing greaser to prevent water from getting into the wheel bearings, causing rust and even faster wear.

 Most ATVs will handle one-inch bigger tires without any rubbing issues.